icse-tamil-translations/icse-tamil-translations.github.io/index.md

 ---

 ## FAQ
-- **Do you have permission from the original authors/publishers to translate and publish these translations, that too under the MIT License?**
+- **Do you have permission from the original authors/publishers to translate and publish these translations, that too under the GNU GPLv3 License?**
   **No.** We do not have any explicit permission to publish these translations.
 Me and Vishard are fully willing to take down these translations fully, should the publisher/author request it.
 I've tried to reach out to the publishers online but couldn't find any contact details like e-mail addresses.
 However, seeing that multiple audiobook readings, notes, and other adaptations exist online freely without having been taken down, we have decided to publish these translations.

 - **I don't know much Tamil, is there any way I can contribute?**